Top of page

 • diarrhoea.

 Rarely, EPO can cause serious side effects such as blood clots or high blood pressure.
-If you develop a cough, chest pain, weakness or numbness, slurred speech or your arm or leg become red, swollen or painful, contact your medical team.
+If you develop a cough, chest pain, weakness or numbness, slurred speech or if your arm or leg becomes red, swollen or painful, contact your medical team.

 A small number of people have an allergic reaction to EPO.
 Contact your doctor urgently if you have any of these symptoms after an injection: